digital-asset/daml-finance/docs/source/concepts/settlement.rst

 We refer to this scenario as *settlement with intermediaries*, or just *intermediated settlement*.

-It is the task of the Route Provider to allow for discovering a settlement route, i.e., :ref:`routed steps <type-daml-finance-interface-settlement-types-routedstep-10086>`, for each settlement :ref:`step <type-daml-finance-interface-settlement-types-step-78661>`.
+The Route Provider is used to discover a settlement route, i.e., :ref:`routed steps <type-daml-finance-interface-settlement-types-routedstep-10086>`, for each settlement :ref:`step <type-daml-finance-interface-settlement-types-step-78661>`.